ayphilly/portfolio/src/projects/two.md

 link: "https://ecoride.netlify.app/"
 ---
-A website i created for Ecoride a company that supplies scooters, the website is basically to showcase their products.
+A website i created for Ecoride a company that supplies scooters, the website showcases their products.